May is Mental Health Awareness Month, which is the season for self-acceptance and body positivity.

 The first step

-Self-acceptance and body positivity are obviously incredibly important in order to live a full and happy life, but it is a difficult concept to put into practice when we are constantly bombarded with photo-shopped images of celebrities with teams of stylists and personal trainers.
+To live a full and happy life, self-acceptance and body positivity are obviously incredibly important.
+But practicing this concept is difficult because we are constantly bombarded with photo-shopped images of celebrities with teams of stylists and personal trainers.
 These are presented to us as though they are the norm that we must strive to attain.
 It is an impossible standard, and it is hurting us in our everyday lives.
 How many of us have abstained from a beach day with family or friends because we were not confident enough to don a swimsuit?
 Or suffered through a hot day in pants because we did not have the time to shave our legs?
 Or put ourselves at real risk of developing skin cancer by spending time in tanning beds?
-Quite a few of us, according to Psychology Today.
-An international survey recording the first 4,000 responses showed that 56 percent of women and 43 percent of men are dissatisfied with their overall appearance.
-These percentages go up as specific areas of the body are taken into consideration.

 It would seem these worries are misplaced.
 The media is slowly starting to shine light on the issue that our perception of our own attractiveness often does not match what others see when they look at us.
 Take for example Dove’s “You’re More Beautiful Than You Think” campaign.
 People are each asked to describe themselves to an FBI-trained forensic artist who cannot see them.
 He draws them according to their description, and then does a second drawing of how a stranger describes them.
 The difference is astounding, and clearly shows that we are our own worst critics.